3.1 Anti-Discrimination, Anti-Harassment, and Title IX Policy

 Penalties for copyright infringement include civil and criminal penalties.
 In general, anyone found liable for civil copyright infringement may be ordered to pay either actual damages or “statutory” damages affixed at not less than $750 and not more than $30,000 per work infringed.
 For “willful” infringement, a court may award up to $150,000 per work infringed.
 A court can, in its discretion, also assess costs and attorneys’ fees.
 For details, see Title 17, United States Code, Sections 504, 505.

 Willful copyright infringement can also result in criminal penalties, including imprisonment of up to five years and fines of up to $250,000 per offense.
 For more information, please see the website of the U.S. Copyright Office at (www.copyright.gov).

-All Colleges of Law students are subject to the restrictions imposed by the Copyright Act.
+All The Colleges of Law students are subject to the restrictions imposed by the Copyright Act.
 The copyright law applies to all forms of photocopying, whether it is undertaken at a commercial copying center or at the School’s copying machines.
-Students must exercise prudent judgement when reproducing the works of others so as to not violate the copyright law.
+Students must exercise prudent judgment when reproducing the works of others so as to not violate the copyright law.
 Any concern about a student’s reproduction of materials should be brought to the attention of the School’s dean or executive director.